scality/backbeat/DESIGN.md

 * Kafka and Zookeeper are the only dependencies of Backbeat which are licensed under Apache License 2.0.
-* `kafka-node` npm module which will be used for the producer/consumer actions is licensed under MIT license.
+* `node-rdkafka` npm module which is be used for the producer/consumer actions and maintained by Blizzard Entertainment is licensed under the MIT license.

 ## STATISTICS FOR SLA, METRICS etc